matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </br>

-> **If you refreshed the page or recently connected your wallet to zkSync you will be asked to "Authorize to Mint NFT."**
+> **If you refreshed the page or recently connected your wallet to zkSync, you will be asked to "Authorize to Mint NFT."**
 > - Signing the message will generate your zkSync Layer 2 private key (it is good practice to read the messages you sign).
 </br>